ahrendsen/piezoProcessing/summaries/longDrift.md

 At the 3 hour mark, it appears that the fringe drift is approximately linear.

 It would be worthwhile to collect this data for a longer period of time with less frequent samples to see if after 3 hours the drifting would settle down, or at least continue at a constant rate.
+A second set of data would also be informative to see if the same pattern recurs and is a result of the laser stabilizing, or is random and will be different every time.
 If some sort of a steady state cannot be obtained, perhaps we could investigate other lasers to see if they are less susceptible to this sort of drift.
 If this doesn't help, a method of analyzing the data which factors in the fringe drift between images collected at the same voltage will need to be adopted.